pixelistik/request_log_analyzer/README.md

             --graphite-prefix <GRAPHITE_PREFIX>    Prefix for Graphite key, e.g. 'servers.prod.publisher1'
             --graphite-server <GRAPHITE_SERVER>    Send values to this Graphite server instead of stdout --include <TERM>...
-Only include lines that contain one of these terms -t <MINUTES>                               Limit to the last n minutes
+Only include lines that contain one of these terms --prometheus-listen <BINDING_ADDRESS>
+            Address and port to bind Prometheus HTTP server to, e.g. 'localhost:9898' -t <MINUTES>                           Limit to the last n minutes

     ARGS:
         <FILE>    Log file to analyze, defaults to stdin